Read William of Ockham with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of William of Ockham’s 7 greatest contributions to philosophy.

-The central claim is this: William of Ockham (c.
+In plain terms: William of Ockham (c.
 1287–1347) was a philosophical surgeon, wielding logic and skepticism to dissect complex ideas.

 Ockham’s Razor Description

 This methodological principle advocates for simplicity in explanation, suggesting that the hypothesis with the fewest assumptions should be preferred.
-Impact : It has become a fundamental heuristic in scientific inquiry and philosophical reasoning, influencing disciplines from theology to natural sciences.
+Impact: It has become a fundamental heuristic in scientific inquiry and philosophical reasoning, influencing disciplines from theology to natural sciences.

 Description